 - Copy, Delete, or Preview that particular question.

 - Add your question here.
-Use the rich text editor icons to change the text to bold, italics or your company's colors and lots more... you can even include a video!
+Use the rich text editor icons to change the text to bold, italics, or use your company's colors and change the font size.

 - Make the question mandatory - toggle the button to require respondents to answer the question before moving to the next question.